Structural Epoxy Lining System Restores Culvert Pipe Integrity

 The selected solution came from Epoxytec, a leading manufacturer of high-build, structural-grade epoxy lining systems.
 Utilizing an ultra-high build, structural-grade epoxy lining system delivers the proper balance of properties required for the dynamic pipe restoration and conditions of the culvert rehabilitation and lining project requirements.

 Even after selecting a proper system to fit the needs of the culvert project, the application was still a challenge, requiring an experienced industrial coating contractor who could properly navigate the winter elements found in upstate New York.
-The contractor had to be experienced in managing a plural-component, heated spray rig to ensure that epoxy material stayed at 150oF so it could be sprayed and that it could maintain high heat while traveling in 150’ sections.
+The contractor had to be experienced in managing a plural-component, heated spray rig to ensure that epoxy material could maintain high heat while traveling in 150’ sections.
 In addition, the contractor was required to have NACE training and the highest tier of manufacturer certification as well as experience with specified quality control standards to deliver a successful installation with proper design thickness and uniformity.
 Therefore, the contractor invested in training and tested various scenarios with their custom-built plural equipment, enhanced with heated pumps, heated hoses, and recirculating fluid handling prior to the job.
 The project required a warranty; turning to its Certified Applicator Network, Epoxytec teamed with CPE, a leading contractor in the area, to ensure a high-quality installation with rounds of training and verifying capabilities to help CPE to achieve manufacturer-certified status.

 The Epoxytec CPP Sprayable system delivers a liner with high tolerances to both steel and concrete.
 The CPP series is a part of the Epoxytec Structural Epoxy Lining System for pipes, providing high build and high flexural strength lining solutions.
 The product allows high-build applications on a variety of structures ranging from 100–250 mils per pass (and higher upwards to 1” when applied in multiple passes).
 The CPP products are formulated as highly advanced filled polymers with a proprietary mix of reinforcing fibers, ceramics, and other natural and synthetic reinforcement fillers to achieve high flexural strengths as a fiber-reinforced-polymer (FRP) epoxy system.
 The technology was also a great candidate for this culvert-lining project due to its surface forgiveness, moisture tolerance, and high-performance protection.
 Once cured, the system seals and protects from corrosion; the material incorporates ceramics to combat abrasion and wear.